agluh/outbox-bundle/readme.md

 ### Custom serializer

-By default, outbox bundle uses serialize/unserialize functions from PHP to convert storable domain event to a string.
+By default, outbox bundle uses serialize/unserialize functions from PHP to convert domain event to a string during persistence.
-You can use custom serializer for that purpose.
+You can use a custom serializer for that purpose.
 For example, how to use symfony/serializer is shown below.

 ```php
 namespace App\Service;